ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ## Objective

 You can use SSO (*Single Sign-On*) to connect to your OVHcloud account.
-To enable these connections, your account and your Azure AD have to be configured using Security Assertion Markup Language SAML (*Security Assertion Markup Language*).
+To enable these connections, your account and your Azure AD have to be configured using SAML (*Security Assertion Markup Language*).

-**This guide explains how to link your OVHcloud account to an external Azure AD.**
+**This guide explains how to associate your OVHcloud account with an external Azure AD.**

 ## Requirements